-PARTNER AT KASOWITZ BENSON TORRES
+PARTNER & CHAIR, IP GROUP AT KASOWITZ BENSON TORRES

-Jonathan K. Waldrop, Co-Chair of Kasowitz’s Intellectual Property group, represents industry-leading companies in patent and trademark litigation involving interactive web technologies, video-on-demand telecommunications, cable technology, computer-assisted sales processes, medical devices, cooking ovens, gaming systems and complex financial transactions.
+Jonathan K. Waldrop, Chair of Kasowitz’s Intellectual Property group, represents industry-leading companies in patent and trademark litigation involving interactive web technologies, video-on-demand telecommunications, cable technology, computer-assisted sales processes, medical devices, cooking ovens, gaming systems and complex financial transactions.
 He is also experienced in handling commercial and antitrust litigation matters.

 Jon’s clients include Google, LG, ASUS, Uber and Adobe, world-leading global technology companies, and Cox Communications, the third largest cable television provider in the United States.
 He has acted as lead trial counsel in many cases for his clients and has a history of achieving favorable jury verdicts, including his representation of Google and YouTube in a case with such broad potential implications that Wired.com declared, “Texas Jury Strikes Down Patent Troll’s Claim to Own the Interactive Web.”
 In a separate patent litigation, Jon achieved a verdict touted as the largest verdict of the year in the district in which it was handed down.